tejxn/Antigravity-Jailbreak/README.md

+# Jailbreak
-# Jailbreak Google Antigravity Module
+## Google Antigravity Modules

-- Select the module you wanna jailbreak.
+- Select the module you wanna jailbreak
 - Press three dots on top of conversation (•••)
 - Then press customisation and click rule
 - And it gonna redirect you to GEMINI.md